 This guide is focused upon finding tests and measures in the field of psychology.

-If you don't yet know what test or measure you want to use, two different methods may help you to find one.
+If you don't yet know what test or measure you want to use, three different methods may help you to find one.

 The Mental Measurements Yearbook with Tests in Print (Online) can be found on the University Libraries' databases page or by following the link below.